 - 2.7 "Change in Control" has the meaning set forth in Section 13.2. - 2.8 "Change in Control Price" has the meaning set forth in Section 13.1. - 2.9 "Code" means the Internal Revenue Code of 1986, as amended.
-Any reference to any section of the Code shall also be a reference to any successor provision and any Treasury Regulation promulgated thereunder. - 2.10 "Committee" means a committee or subcommittee of the Board appointed from time to time by the Board, which committee or subcommittee shall consist of two or more non-employee directors, each of whom is intended to be, (i) to the extent required by Rule 16b-3 promulgated under Section 16(b) of the Exchange Act, a "non-employee director" as defined in Rule 16b-3; (ii) to the extent required by Section 162(m) of the Code, an "outside director" as defined under Section 162(m) of the Code; and (iii) an "independent director" as defined under NASDAQ Listing Rule 5605(a)(2) or such other applicable stock exchange rule.
+Any reference to any section of the Code shall also be a reference to any successor provision and any Treasury Regulation promulgated thereunder. - 2.10 "Committee" means a committee or subcommittee of the Board appointed from time to time by the Board, which committee or subcommittee shall consist of two or more non-employee directors, each of whom is intended to be, (i) to the extent required by Rule 16b-3 promulgated under Section 16(b) of the Exchange Act, a "non-employee director" as defined in Rule 16b-3; and (ii) an "independent director" as defined under Nasdaq Listing Rule 5605(a)(2) or such other applicable stock exchange rule.
 To the extent that no Committee exists that has the authority to administer the Plan, the functions of the Committee shall be exercised by the Board.
-If for any reason the appointed Committee does not meet the requirements of Rule 16b-3 or Section 162(m) of the Code, such noncompliance shall not affect the validity of Awards, grants, interpretations or other actions of the Committee. - 2.11 "Common Stock" means the Common Stock, \$0.0001 par value per share, of the Company. - 2.12 "Company" means Cross Country Healthcare, Inc., a Delaware corporation, and its successors by operation of law. - 2.13 "Consultant" means any natural person who provides bona fide consulting or advisory services to the Company or its Affiliates pursuant to a written agreement, which are not in connection with the offer and sale of securities in a capital-raising transaction, and do not, directly or indirectly, promote or maintain a market for the Company's or its Affiliates' securities.
+If for any reason the appointed Committee does not meet the requirements of Rule 16b-3, such noncompliance shall not affect the validity of Awards, grants, interpretations or other actions of the Committee. - 2.11 "Common Stock" means the Common Stock, \$0.0001 par value per share, of the Company. - 2.12 "Company" means Cross Country Healthcare, Inc., a Delaware corporation, and its successors by operation of law. - 2.13 "Consultant" means any natural person who provides bona fide consulting or advisory services to the Company or its Affiliates pursuant to a written agreement, which are not in connection with the offer and sale of securities in a capital-raising transaction, and do not, directly or indirectly, promote or maintain a market for the Company's or its Affiliates' securities.